PeterOyelegbin/ncaa-game-highlights/README.md

 3. Change the date from static (specific point in time) to dynamic (now, last 30 days from today's date, etc)

 ### Conclusion
-This project demonstrates my hands-on approach to delivering an event-driven architecture using AWS services and APIs.
-By following this guide, you can set up and customize the system to meet your requirements.
+This project showcases my practical experience with Docker, AWS S3, AWS Media Converter, and APIs.
+By following this guide, you can set up and customize the system to fit your needs.

 ---